-His plays include The Stones (Signal House/King's Head Theatre), Whalesong (East 15 School of Acting) Close (The Signal House) The Plant (Ensemble Theatre, Sydney), The Great Fire (Belvoir St Theatre), A Rabbit For Kim Jong-il (Griffin Theatre Company), Nora (after Ibsen's A Doll's House; co-writer, Belvoir), Small and Tired (Belvoir), Night Maybe (Stuck Pigs Squealing Theatre), and Heaven (Old 505 Theatre).
+His plays include The Stones (Signal House/King's Head Theatre), Whalesong (East 15 School of Acting) Mountain (Geelong Arts Centre), Close (The Signal House) The Plant (Ensemble Theatre, Sydney), The Great Fire (Belvoir St Theatre), A Rabbit For Kim Jong-il (Griffin Theatre Company), Nora (after Ibsen's A Doll's House; co-writer, Belvoir), Small and Tired (Belvoir), Night Maybe (Stuck Pigs Squealing Theatre), and Heaven (Old 505 Theatre).
 His poetry has appeared in journals including HEAT, Southerly, and Harvest.
 His plays are published by Currency Press and at the Australian Script Centre.

 Kit has been an Associate Playwright at Belvoir St Theatre and a Resident Writer at Griffin Theatre Company.
 Awards include the 2017 Rodney Seaborn Award, the Ensemble Theatre New Writing Commission and the Philip Parsons Young Playwrights’ Fellowship.

 Directing work includes the world premieres of The Stones, Heaven, Small and Tired and Zoë Coombs-Marr’s Is This Thing On? for Belvoir St Theatre.
 Kit was an assistant director on Belvoir's productions of Babyteeth, Private Lives, and Cat on a hot tin roof.

 He is a founding member of The Signal House, a new work company based in London.
 He is a co-editor of The Signal House Edition.